RomeWells/SteeringUpThePot/README.md

 This is the REPO that makes it easy to communicate in real time with Live Gemini API from your iphone and desktop.

+Runs Locally on your computer but you can access it on your iphone.

+Later you can transfer it cloud run to run in containerized environment on demand.

 How to use it

 node index.js